 Changes are being made to the way some channels are broadcast on Freeview.
 You may need to retune your TV equipment to continue watching programmes when these take place in your area.
-This essential technical work is part of a UK-wide programme being carried out region by region.
+Find out more below.

 If you don’t know where you get your TV signal from, you can check your nearest transmitter by using our coverage checker (scroll to the end of the channel list).

 * Other terrestrial-based TV services that use Freeview channels such as YouView, BT TV, TalkTalk, EE and NOW TV will also be affected.

 Following a decision by Government, some airwaves used by Freeview are being reallocated to allow for the future development of new mobile broadband services.

 Transmitters across the UK are being updated as part of a major engineering programme being carried out between now and 2020.
 Viewer support is being delivered under a Code of Service in line with Government policy, which can include aerial adjustment where necessary.